Jenkins Interview Questions

 In this article, we will discuss the important aspects of using Jenkins in the Software SDLC process with a special focus on Jenkins interview questions.
-This article will start from the Introduction to Continuous Integration & Continuous Deployment and the role Jenkins plays as an automation tool in the SDLC process, with some in-depth discussions on Jenkins’ capabilities & how-to’s focusing more on the interview questions on Jenkins across - Basic, Intermediate & Advanced levels.
+This article will start with an Introduction to Continuous Integration and Continuous Deployment and the role Jenkins plays as an automation tool in the SDLC process, with some in-depth discussions on Jenkins’ capabilities & how-to’s focusing more on the Interview Questions on Jenkins across - Basic, Intermediate & Advanced levels.

 With the latest advancements in the world of Continuous Integration and Continuous Deployment for the Software Development Life-Cycle (SDLC) process, it is possible to deliver the developed software much faster to the end-users than it was with the traditional approaches.
 Even though there are so many tools to enable the development teams to deliver the Software - fast and continuous - the set of open source tools available to achieve this will have its edge.

-One such excellent, open-source tool enabling continuous & fast-paced software development in this Dev-Ops era is - Jenkins - an Open-source software serving the needs of the software teams from - Developing, Building, Testing, Deploying & Monitoring - the software.
+One such excellent, open-source tool enabling continuous & fast-paced software development in this Dev-Ops era is - Jenkins - an Open-source software serving the needs of the software teams from - Developing, Building, Testing, Deploying and monitoring - the software.

-Jenkins can be used for a large number of software-based automation that run on-premise or on-cloud.
+Jenkins can be used for a large number of software-based automation that runs on-premise or on-cloud.
 It has several benefits over the other available automation software and the best of those is the fact that Jenkins is completely open-source and highly extensible with its plugin-based architecture.

 Jenkins is -